Author: Ron Graham

 Many Christians are reluctant to "exhort" or "urge" one another because they think it involves some kind of confrontation.
 But exhorting, and urging is not about confrontation.
 It is about "calling alongside".
 It is about encouraging.
 It is an attitude of, "Let's press on together."

 I may sound oddly pessimistic about encouragement, but not so.
-I have spent more than fifty years in the ministry among churches of Christ in Australia.
+I have spent almost sixty years in the ministry among churches of Christ in Australia.
 Like any other preacher, I've had some rough treatment and some difficult times.
-On the other hand I have been well encouraged and supported by faithful brethren.
+On the other hand I have mostly been well encouraged and supported by faithful brethren.

 Even if others are not encouraging you, there is no need to give up your faith and ministry...